maigutter/Web_development_coderhouseProject_MaiLanguageLab/readme.md

 # 💻🚀 Hi!
 Welcome to my project 🚀💻

-_Si no hablás inglés, no te preocupes!
+_Si no hablás inglés, ¡no te preocupes!
 Te encontrás el texto en español scrolleando un poco 😉_

 ## What are we seeing?